tanishkajain2030-source/binance-trading-bot/README.md

 pip install -r requirements.txt
 ```

-# Notes
+---

-- This project uses Binance Futures Testnet only
+# Disclaimer

-- No real funds are used
+This project is developed for educational and evaluation purposes only and uses Binance Futures Testnet instead of real trading funds.

-- Built for educational and evaluation purposes
+---

 # Author